smackers/democratizing-software-verification-workshop-2019/index.md

 New York University, he designed a tool that automatically isolates and explains the cause of crashes in C programs.
 At Amazon, he has been focusing on integrating formal reasoning into the industrial workflow, enabling the continuous verification of key AWS software.
-When he’s not working, you might find Daniel in the kitchen making dinner for his family, in a tent camping, or volunteering as an EMT with a local ambulance squad.
+When he is not working, you might find Daniel in the kitchen making dinner for his family, in a tent camping, or volunteering as an EMT with a local ambulance squad.